aroussel-data/kinesis_demo/README.md

 - `pip install -r requirements.txt`

 ## Running:

-- To run the Python Kinesis producer which just writes a dict of values repeatedly to a stream:
 - `python kinesis_demo.py`

 ## Upcoming changes:
-- Now that PoC works, clean up code and make it more modular
-- Rather than generating dummy data I would like to either connect to real-time device data, or fetch some interesting open data from a web API
+- Would like to find a good solution to visualise the data in DynamoDB, to get a rolling "ticker tape" style view of BPI prices.
-- Scale up the number of shards in the stream to process more data but am constrained by costs at the moment
+- Scale up the number of shards in the stream to process more data but am constrained by costs at the moment (Kinesis is expensive)
-- Start scaling up the volume to test ability for Lambda to process and find the point at which its synchronous processing becomes too slow, at which point modify Lambda to process the data asynchronously.
+- Start scaling up the volume to test ability for Lambda to process and find the point at which its synchronous processing becomes too slow, at which point modify Lambda to process the data asynchronously (again, this is expensive).
-- Output to a data warehouse such as Redshift as data volume grows
+- Maybe output to a data warehouse (relational DB may suffice, data warehouse is probably overkill for such small data) such as Redshift as data volume grows or simply for easier visualisation.